 If you have already identified your Dosha, it's now time you know what it means to be one.
 Watch the video below and listen as Geeta Arora explains more about the attributes of each Dosha type in an individual.
 (5.59 minutes)

-According to the University of Maryland Medical Center, every person has vata, pitta, and kapha and 1 or 2 doshas could be dominant in one person.
+Every person has vata, pitta, and kapha and one or two doshas could be dominant in one person.
 Sometimes, the energy or dosha balance can be disturbed because of stress, an unhealthy diet, the weather and even strained family relationships.
 If this happens, the disturbance shows up as disease.

 Ayurveda and Menopause